 This is the latest post in Ludo’s guide to great brainstorming.
 With Ludo, you can unleash your creativity and conceive brilliant new ideas using our innovative AI platform.
-And with our new collaborative features, it’s never been easier to work with your team virtually to develop creative new game concepts.
-Whether you’re with them in person, on a remote meeting, or even meeting in a virtual space using VR technology, there are countless innovative ways to brainstorm with technology.
-But regardless of the technology involved, before you dive in, here are a few tips on how to run a brilliant ‘gamestorming’ session!
+With our new collaborative features, it’s never been easier to work with your team virtually to develop new game concepts.
+You’ve laid the groundwork for a brainstorm, and now it’s time to dive right in.
+First, this blog outlines a few tips on how to run a brilliant ‘gamestorming’ session!

 Step 1: Facilitation is key

 It is important to choose the right person to facilitate the session.
 This person will set the agenda, record ideas, ensure equal participation amongst all participants, and keep the session on track.
 The facilitator should be unbiased and have experience in leading brainstorming sessions in your chosen field – in this case, gamestorming!

 A good brainstorming facilitator will also know effective methods of helping generate ideas.
 This can be anything from handing out post-it notes at the beginning of the session, to noting down as many ideas and concepts as possible on a whiteboard.
 When it comes to a good gamestorm, facilitation is key.

 Step 2: Establish the question, and stick to it